 Now that you’ve done your research, you’re probably starting to narrow down your choices.
 We hope that the initial tips that we provided on how to select your colors for your winter wedding were helpful and that you feel like you’re getting closer to making your decision.

 Once you have a few narrowed down, save the pictures in your phone and come back to them at another time.
 In the meantime, start to become more aware of the colors around you.
 There is probably a prominent palette in your home, a vibrant shade at your favorite date night spot, or even a color that your fiancé wears often.
 And then throughout your wedding research, start to notice the color schemes on the magazine pages or in photos from past weddings which you’ve attended.

 By the time you're ready to make your selection, get your significant other to weigh in.
 While you might personally like one color palette more than another, just remember that this is a shared day.
 The color is a foundational design element that you should try to agree upon.

 If you’re getting married December 2022 or January - February 2023, we hope you enjoyed hearing our advice on how to select colors for your winter wedding.
 If you’re still looking for a photographer or videographer, get in touch to see how we can help take one more decision off of your Wedding Planning Task List!

-We support Joy couples across the country with both photo and video services.
-We are proud to be an award-winning, bride-recommended, and nationally recognized production company.
-See some of our work here: Texas, California, Florida and Maryland.
+We support Joy couples across the state of Texas (from Houston to Dallas) with both photo and video services.
+We are proud to be an award-winning, couple-recommended, and nationally recognized production company.
+See some of our work in Texas.